ESIvy/esivy.gihub.io/content/posts/how-to-create-a-facebook-author-page.md

 ---
-title: How to create a facebook author page, step 1- Facebook Profile or Facebook Page?
+title: "How to create a facebook author page, step 1- Facebook Profile or Facebook Page?"
 date: '2014-03-04T09:00:11-06:00'
 status: publish
 path: /how-to-create-a-facebook-author-page